Ernesto905/Codepath-Fullstack-Web-Projects/README.md

 ### Open-source libraries used

-- Add any links to open-source libraries used in your project.
+- None

 ### Shout out

 I want to give a shout out to Roy the TA for helping me out with the CSS.